 \section{The conundrum for nonclassical causal inference}

-Even though the LF DAG cannot explain any violation of LF monogamy relations under $d$-sep causal modeling, one could still hope to change the causal structure to do so.
-Fig.~\ref{fig_LF-sol} shows some examples of such alternative causal structures.
-For the causal structures in Figs.~\ref{fig_LF-noloc} and~\ref{fig_LF-SD}, there are even \emph{classical} causal models that violate LF monogamy relations; for Fig.~\ref{fig_LF-RetroCau}, it is necessary to use nonclassical causal prescriptions.
+Even though the LF DAG cannot explain any violation of LF monogamy relations under $d$-sep causal modeling, one could still hope to provide a causal explanation by changing the causal structure (i.e., the DAG).
+Fig.~\ref{fig_LF-sol} shows some examples of potential alternative causal structures.
+For the causal structures in Figs.~\ref{fig_LF-noloc} and~\ref{fig_LF-SD}, there are even \emph{classical} causal models that can explain the violation of LF monogamy relations; for Fig.~\ref{fig_LF-RetroCau}, it is necessary to use nonclassical theory prescriptions.

-In the case of Bell's theorem, Ref.~\cite{woodLesson2015} showed that, besides being in tension with relativity, all \emph{classical} causal models that can explain the violation of Bell's inequalities are fine-tuned.
-In this section, we prove an analogous result for \emph{$d$-sep} causal models that can explain the violation of LF monogamy relations: all of them need to simultaneously violate causal-metaphysical assumptions motivated by, for example, relativity, \emph{and} be fine-tuned.
-It is then clear why the problem for causality posed by the LF theorem is much stronger than that by Bell's theorem: while the one by Bell's theorem is only an issue for classical causal inference, the LF theorem puts the much more general nonclassical causal inference in question.
+In the case of Bell's theorem, Ref.~\cite{woodLesson2015} showed that, besides being in tension with relativity, all \emph{classical} causal models that can explain the violation of Bell inequalities are fine-tuned.
+In this section, we prove an analogous result for any \emph{$d$-sep} causal model that can explain the violation of LF monogamy relations: all of them need to simultaneously violate causal-metaphysical assumptions motivated by, for example, relativity, \emph{and} be fine-tuned.
+It is then clear why the problem for causality posed by the LF theorem is much stronger than the one posed by Bell's theorem: while the latter is only an issue for classical causal inference, the LF theorem calls even the much more general existing frameworks for {\em nonclassical} causal inference in question.